ShawnShiSS/clean-architecture-azure-cosmos-db/README.md

 * Email Sender using SendGrid
 * Cosmos DB Point read using partition key and ID
 * Cosmos DB CRUD
-* Search data using SQL query directly in Cosmos DB
+* Search data using SQL query directly in Cosmos DB (demonstration purpose, not recommended in production)
+* Search data using Parameterized Query in Cosmos DB
 * Search data using LINQ and IQuerable in Cosmos DB
 * Search data using Specification Pattern in Cosmos DB
 * ASP.NET Core Identity  (TODO)